hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 4\.
 Coded `body site` without laterality and separate coded laterality qualifier and a primary finding/procedure/service `code`.
-* For systems that have pre-coordinated coding describing primary concept without body site and a body site without laterality is as separate coded value, and laterality qualifier recorded separately e.g., left, right:
+* For systems that have pre-coordinated coding describing primary concept without body site and a body site without laterality is as separate coded value, and laterality qualifier recorded separately e.g. left, right:
   * use the `code` element:
     * `code.coding` contains the primary concept alone (no body site or laterality).
     * `code.text` describes the concept fully, this can include information on recorded body site and laterality as text.
   * optionally, coded element bodySite may be supplied containing:
     * `bodySite.coding` contains the coded body site without laterality.
-    * `bodySite.text` describes the body site concept fully, this can include information on recorded laterality as text e.g., ', Right'.
+    * `bodySite.text` describes the body site concept fully, this can include information on recorded laterality as text e.g. ', Right'.

 Example: Condition resource with coded condition, coded body site, laterality as text only